Natalia Lafourcade

-María Natalia Lafourcade Silva (/es/; born 26 February 1984) is a Mexican singer and songwriter.
-Her music combines elements of pop rock, jazz, and folk, characterized by poetic lyrics and her distinctive lyric soprano voice.
-She is regarded as one of the most influential Latin music artists of the 21st century.
-In 2025, Billboard named her one of the best female Latin pop artists of all time.
+María Natalia Lafourcade Silva (/es/; born 26 February 1984) is a Mexican singer-songwriter.
+Her music combines elements of pop rock, jazz, and folk, characterized by poetic Spanish lyrics and a lyric soprano voice.
+She is regarded among the most influential female Latin music artists of all time.

 At age 14, Lafourcade briefly joined Twist, a short-lived girl group that disbanded in 1999.
 She later pursued a solo career, recording several demos before releasing her self-titled debut album, Natalia Lafourcade (2002).
 The album and its breakthrough single, "En el 2000", brought her widespread recognition.
 Her follow-up record, Casa (2005), credited as Natalia y La Forquetina, reflected alternative rock influences.
 After a brief hiatus from performing, Lafourcade returned with the pop-oriented Hu Hu Hu (2009), which included the single "Ella es Bonita".
 She experimented toward traditional music with Mujer Divina – Homenaje a Agustín Lara (2012), a tribute album to the renowned Mexican composer.
 Her fifth studio album, Hasta la Raíz (2015), earned critical acclaim and commercial success, particularly for its title track and the single "Nunca Es Suficiente".

 Lafourcade further explored folk and regional sounds in the Musas duology—Vol. 1 (2017) and Vol. 2 (2018)—and later celebrated bolero and son jarocho with Un Canto por México, Vol. 1 (2020) and Vol. 2 (2021).
 She incorporated elements of Latin jazz on De Todas las Flores (2022) and continued that exploration with Cancionera (2025).
-Her accolades include the most Latin Grammy Awards for a female artist, with 20, four Grammy Awards, a Billboard Latin Music Award, and three MTV Video Music Awards Latin America.
+Her accolades include 20 Latin Grammy Awards, the most by any female artist, five Grammy Awards, and a Billboard Latin Music Award.

 Early life

-María Natalia Lafourcade Silva was born on 26 February 1984 in Mexico City, but grew up in Coatepec, Veracruz, surrounded by music and art.
+María Natalia Lafourcade Silva was born on 26 February 1984 in Mexico City, but grew up in Coatepec, Veracruz.
 Her father is the Chilean musician Gastón Lafourcade, and her mother is the pianist María del Carmen Silva Contreras.
 Her uncle was Chilean writer Enrique Lafourcade, a representative of the so-called "Generation of the '50s".

 During her childhood, Lafourcade studied music with her mother, imitating artists such as Gloria Trevi and Garibaldi.
-She would be influenced by Fiona Apple, Björk and Café Tacvba as well as Ely Guerra and Julieta Venegas, during her youth, Lafourcade grew up watching Hollywood actors from the 1990s onward, for example Arnold Schwarzenegger, Heather Langenkamp, Robert Englund, Miko Hughes, and others.
+She would be influenced by Fiona Apple, Björk and Café Tacvba as well as Ely Guerra and Julieta Venegas.
 Her mother studied piano with a specialty in musical pedagogy and is the creator of the Macarsi Method for musical training and personal development for children and educators.
 She adapted and practiced the method with Lafourcade to help her rehabilitate through music, following a head injury from being kicked by a horse.

 She attended Instituto Anglo Español, a Catholic middle school, and studied painting, flute, theater, music, acting, piano, guitar, saxophone, and singing.
 When she was 10, Lafourcade sang in a mariachi group.